SKS-Keyserver/sks-keyserver/README.md

 and the fingerprint should be verified through other trustworthy sources.

-Once you are certain that you have the correct key downloaded, verifying the downloaded file can be done using
+Once you are certain that you have the correct key downloaded, you can create a local signature, in order to remember that you have verified the key.

+     gpg --lsign-key 0x41259773973A612A

+Finally; verifying the downloaded file can be done using

     gpg --keyid-format long --verify sks-x.y.z.tgz.asc